lemoniris/what-im-doing-rn/README.md

 gymm, kind of humid today, watching a TED talk my brother's phd advisor shared that he liked, doing a little bit of work today then pool then out to dinnerr

+my brother is done with his phd at umd cs this summer/fall which is greattt bc then we will celebrate by taking a trip somewhere ... maybe dubai

 -->